What is meditation?

 Who can meditation benefit?

-If you find you are constantly busy, talking a lot but not always listening because of the dialogue of your own thoughts, using social media and TV etc and not connecting with others or indulging in harmful or addictive behaviours and habits these are signs to indicate that you would benefit from meditation.
-We live in a technological age and being surrounded by so many distractions and we have started to believe that these activities stop the mind chatter, however, the reality is that many of these practices have a negative or toxic effect on our minds in an unconscious way.
-We can use other ways to take a break from the mind chatter by walking, reading and hobbies that engage the thinking part of our minds.
+If you find you are constantly busy, talking a lot but not always listening because of the dialogue of your own thoughts, using social media and TV etc and not connecting with others or indulging in harmful or addictive behaviours and habits, these are signs to indicate that you would benefit from meditation.
+We live in a technological age, and being surrounded by so many distractions, we have started to believe that these activities stop the mind chatter, however, the reality is that many of these practices have a negative or toxic effect on our minds in an unconscious way.
+We can use other ways to take a break from mind chatter by walking, reading and hobbies that engage the thinking part of our minds.

-During meditation a thought occurs and is witnessed, while in a non meditative mind the thought occurs and controls the behaviour.
-By changing this life long habit of attaching to and buying into our thoughts we can really enhance our lives.
-After practicing meditation for a while, your reactions and perceptions begin to change and you start to view people and events in a much more objective way.
+During meditation, a thought occurs and is witnessed, while in a non meditative mind the thought occurs and controls the behaviour.
+By changing this lifelong habit of attaching to and buying into our thoughts, we can really enhance our lives.
+After practising meditation for a while, your reactions and perceptions begin to change, and you start to view people and events in a much more objective way.

 - Reduces stress